adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 .. note::

-    Internally wulfric stores the path as a list of subpaths, where each subpath is a list of high symmetry point's names.
+    Internally wulfric stores the path as a list of subpaths, where each subpath is a list of high-symmetry point's names.
 This format is also correct for assigning the :py:attr:`.Kpoints.path` attribute.

 Configuration
 -------------

-The amount of kpoints to be generated between each pair of high symmetry points in the path is controlled by the :py:attr:`.Kpoints.n` property.
+The amount of kpoints to be generated between each pair of high-symmetry points in the path is controlled by the :py:attr:`.Kpoints.n` property.

 .. doctest::